archusXIV/mpv-playlists-manager/README.md

 mpm -l # launch the play/download function mpm -p # launch the load local function
 ```
+- Task are displayed in the main menu.
 - Edit the configuration file via ~/.config/mpm/mpmrc,
 - in other words you can create your own function.
 - Usefull so you can alias those flags.